samuel-book/samuel_shap_paper_1/notes.md

 * 58% of the variability in hospital thrombolysis rate can be explained by the SHAP value for the one-hot encoded hospital feature (the median of those instances that attend the hospital); 56% of the variance may be explained by the SHAP main effect.

-Across all the hopsitals SHAP values and SHAP main effect have approx the same median and quartiles, but the full SHAP (with interactions) have a larger range.
+Across all the hospitals SHAP values and SHAP main effect have approx the same median and quartiles, but the full SHAP (with interactions) have a larger range.
 For each hospital the full SHAP has significantly larger range (inc IQR_ than the main effect).

 ## Notebook 04 - 10k thrombolysis and SHAP